thilankam/iot-website-source/docs/src/app/pages/RaspberryPiIntro.md

 ## Setting up your RaspberryPi
 ### Essential Software

-<a rel="nofollow" href="https://github.com/thilankam/AppInventorRaspberryPiCompanion" target="_blank">Download / clone the code available at this repo in to your RaspberryPi:</a>
+Download / clone the code available at this repo in to your RaspberryPi:<a rel="nofollow" href="https://github.com/thilankam/AppInventorRaspberryPiCompanion" target="_blank">https://github.com/thilankam/AppInventorRaspberryPiCompanion</a>.

 ### MQTT Broker
 [Optional] If you wish to set up your RaspberryPi as an MQTT broker, we recommend that you install Mosquitto.
 Follow the instructions given on the Mosquitto website to run a broker locally.
 Please note that if you wish to control the devices and sensors connected to your RaspberryPi via the Internet with this approach, your RaspberryPi must have a public IP address.